ESGF/esgf-user-support/docs/faq.rst

     download failed
     done

+* Before considering any of the Solutions below, ensure that the data you are trying to download is from a restricted project, meaning that a login is required, if not use the -s option (see above).
+When using this method for download, ensure you are not using additional options eg. -s and -H should never be combined

 * Solution 1
     The user name alone is not sufficient.
 Enter your complete, correctly spelled OpenID behind